hupkit/hupkit/docs/commands/switch-base.md

 then once all conflicts are resolved.
 Run the `switch-base` command (with the original parameters) again and it will continue as normal.

+> [!CAUTION]
-**Do not push these changes manually as this will not update the pull-request target base.**
+> Do not push these changes manually as this will not update the pull-request target base.